 Organisations working with migrants in irregular situation or in the area of immigration detention have always reported that most detained migrants are from Maghreb and sub-Saharan countries.
 Out of 7,855 persons detained in 2018, 2,801 (36%) were from Morocco and 2,511 (32%) from Algeria.
 More recent statistics were not available at the time of writing of this report.
-In its annual report on the situation of CIEs, the Migrant Jesuit Service denounced the lack of transparency by the Government in publishing and providing statistics on immigration detention.
+In its annual report on the situation of CIEs, the Migrant Jesuit Service continued to denounce the lack of transparency by the Government in publishing and providing statistics on immigration detention.

-Liberties, “‘Because You’re Black’: Spain Ethnic Profiling Case Goes to Strasbourg”, 25 January 2018, available at: https://bit.ly/2sBpiJG; SOS Racismo, ‘Parad de pararme’, 25 january 2022, available at: https://bit.ly/3ECBa2l.
+Liberties, “‘Because You’re Black’: Spain Ethnic Profiling Case Goes to Strasbourg”, 25 January 2018, available at: https://bit.ly/2sBpiJG; SOS Racismo, ‘Parad de pararme’, 25 January 2022, available at: https://bit.ly/3ECBa2l.